davidwaswa46/Donation-101/README.md

 # Donation-101
-This is a blood donation management used to  collect and blood from donors.
+This is a blood donation management system used to capture donors details and the amount of blood they have donated including the number of times.